kvc0608/Bike-sharing/README.md

 # Bike-sharing
--This case study is performed to predict the demand of the bikes using a multi linear regression model -The outcome is to find out the independant variables that are helpful for predicting the demand
+- This case study is performed to predict the demand of the bikes using a multi linear regression model
+- The outcome is to find out the independant variables that are helpful for predicting the demand

 ## Table of Contents